tferr/ASA/README.md

 # [Sholl Analysis](http://fiji.sc/Sholl_Analysis)

-A plugin for ImageJ, the standard in scientific image processing, that performs automated  Sholl directly from bitmap images.
-Sholl analysis [(Sholl, D.A., 1953)](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1244622/) is a historic method used by neuroanatomists to describe neuronal arbors.
+A plugin for ImageJ, the standard in scientific image processing, that uses automated  Sholl to perform neuronal morphometry directly from bitmap images.

-The plugin takes the Sholl technique beyond conventional approaches, offering major advantages over other implementations:
+Sholl analysis [(Sholl, D.A., 1953)](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1244622/) is a method used by neuroanatomists to describe neuronal arbors.
+The plugin takes the original technique beyond conventional approaches, offering major advantages over other implementations:

-  * It does not require previous tracing of the arbor
+  * It does not require previous tracing of the arbor (although analysis can be applied to previously traced arbors)
-  * Uses curve fitting to retrieve robust metrics from sampled data
+  * It combines curve fitting with several methods to automatically retrieve quantitative descriptors from sampled data
-  * Performs "Continuous Sholl" in 2D and 3D
-  * Analysis can be applied to previously traced arbors
+  * It allows continuous and repeated sampling around user-defined foci

 Why _ASA_?
 Throughout 2012 the plugin was [temporarily](SHA: 1fdf4992b748ef8678f57601f2739473e40718c9) called _Advanced Sholl Analysis_, hence the acronym